In the Land of Blood and Honey: Plot

 Ajla shelters herself in the forest outside the city, where she is found by Bosniak guerrilla forces, who take her back to their camp.
-In the camp, she happily reunites with Lejla, though this happiness is short-lived when Lejla informs her that her baby died some months earlier, sending her into inconsolable grief.
-Over a campfire, the guerrillas lament the paradoxical insanity of the war, one in particular pointing out that he feels he hates Serbs, yet his own mother is a Serb.
-Lejla blames Danijel, who has gained notoriety for his prominence in the siege amongst the anti-Serb forces.
-At this moment, Ajla informs the camp she was his prisoner, and the guerrillas concoct a plan for her to return to the camp and act as a mole.
+In the camp, she happily reunites with Lejla, though this happiness is short-lived when Lejla informs her that her baby was murdered by Bosnian Serb forces some months earlier, sending her into inconsolable grief.
+Over a campfire, the guerrillas lament the paradoxical insanity of the war, one in particular pointing out that despite the events of the war, he cannot hate all Serbs as his mother is a Serb.
+Lejla then agrees, and says she only hates the nationalistic Serbs.
+At this moment, it's found out that Ajla was Danijel's prisoner and lover, and the guerrillas concoct a plan for her to get captured by Danijel's men in order to gain proximity to him, and therefore act as a mole.

-Ajla returns to the camp claiming it's the safest place for her, leading a confused but grateful Danijel to rekindle their relationship.
-Shortly after her return, a soldier in the camp, Darko, is killed by an improvised explosive device, orphaning his infant child.
-Nebojša, learning of her return, immediately suspects her involvement.
+Failing for the bait, Danijel orders his men to capture Ajla under the guise of her being Danijel's painter.
+They end up rekindling their relationship, but Danijel's orders to leave her alone towards his men were deemed suspicious.
+Thus, Nebojša learns of Ajla's existence and the special treatment she receives.
 While Danijel is at the front line, Nebojša visits Ajla and orders her to paint a portrait of him.
 While she paints, he criticizes the "Muslim decadence" of such a career, which contrasts starkly with his own mother, a lifelong farm labourer widowed during World War II.
 Ajla counters that her grandfather was a Partisan, and that he taught her as a child that the constituent peoples of Yugoslavia are all equal irrespective of ethnicity.
 Nebojša smirks at her observation then leaves her alone with a soldier, Petar, who violently rapes her.

 Danijel returns from the front line to find a distraught Ajla crying in the shower.
 Believing that she has cheated on him, he assaults her, but then sees his father's unfinished portrait and knows what has transpired.
 Danijel lures Petar to a hill above the city, then kills him.
 He then confronts his father, who attacks him and berates him for disgracing the family, saying "your mother would turn over in her grave if she knew you liked to fuck Muslim whores."

 A sense of normalcy descends on Ajla and Danijel up until the events at Srebrenica.
 As NATO forces prepare to launch an offensive against the Serbs, Nebojša convenes a meeting with other commanders at a church.
-Danijel narrowly avoids being killed alongside his father when a massive explosion destroys the church (whether or not Ajla had a role in the attack is left ambiguous).
+Danijel tells Ajla of this meeting, as well as where it was located, and how he would send her a message if he turns out to be safe.
+At the church, Danijel narrowly avoids being killed alongside his father when a massive explosion destroys the church.
+Waking up in a haze from the explosion, Danijel sees Lejla across the street and realizes Ajla had betrayed him.